 Spend More To Make More?

 Because the farm is an LLC, which I highly recommend you do, we are able to write off a lot for taxes.
-That being said, last year’s return was eye opening.
+That being said, our first year’s return was eye opening.
 We spent over $3,000 in vet bills and another $5,000 on feed.
 That was only in six months.
-This year we are on par to double that.
+The following year we doubled that.
 That doesn’t include the well pump that went out, or the water heater.
 Or all the fencing and structures for the goats and chickens.